-I do a new sourdough starter every year.
+I make a new fresh sourdough starter every year.
 Just a personal preference.
 I also know many avid sourdough bakers have been using the same starter for years!
-Either way, works.
-I like to start my starter outside as the variety of bacteria is a healthier variety than you find indoors.
+Either way works.
+I like to start my starter outside (if at all possible) as the variety of microbial life is a healthier variety than you find indoors.
 Baking with wild yeast.
 It’s simple and like kombucha with a continuous brew, you just keep your starter fed and alive.

 What you need to start your sourdough starter

 - Quart jar (or any similar glass jar)

 - rubber band or string or canning ring